 How to Make Sausage and Apple Stuffed Acorn Squash

 You'll want to prep the squash by cutting it in half horizontally and a small piece of each end off so it lays flat on the sheet tray.
 It is shaped like an acorn after all.
 Then in a pumpkin-like fashion scoop all the guts out (seeds and the stringy texture in the center of the acorn squash.)
 Try not to go through the bottom, but it's not the end of the world if you do.

-But…it’s also the reason I like to cook with a cast iron pan.
+TIP: My favorite pan for cooking the stuffing is a nice large cast iron pan.
 They tend to be a little bit more forgiving if the pan gets a bit too hot.
-Stainless steel or non stick will work great on this recipe too, but heat the oil for sautéing your stuffing ingredients on medium-high versus full blast.
+Stainless steel or non stick will work great on this recipe, too.

 Absolutely!
 If you're skipping the sausage, try substituting barley, farro or wild rice instead (cook it in a separate pan first then add it).
 Chicken stock can be substituted for vegetable stock.